-During Distance Learning last spring, our counselor, Mrs. Timm, offered resources for families as they supported their children in their new learning environment.
+Our school counselor, Mrs. Timm, offers resources for families as they supported their children in their learning environments.

 Your student(s) may be getting curious about what’s going on and asking some tough questions regarding what COVID-19 is all about.
 The CDC provided an excellent video directed to children with information on the virus here.
 While you are hunkered down at home, some things to consider when ADULT information is going into YOUNG minds – find it here.